kylestarr/zero-counts-gatsby/content/posts/2020/12/27/video-games-in-2020.md

 >
 > Reading is, after all, a terrible waste of our human perceptual bandwidth, even if it is enjoyable.
 Fortunately, the richness of interaction claimed in the preceding pages can be experienced first-hand for considerably less than this book costs, even playing every game discussed here.
 You might want to hurry, though, before the classics disappear.

-No other year has exemplified the change in the concept of the "video game" than 2020.
+No other year exemplifies the change in the concept of "video games" than 2020.